Kunshan Senior High School

-Kunshan Senior High School is one of the four-star high schools in Suzhou, Jiangsu Province.
+Kunshan Senior High School is one of the four-star high schools in Suzhou, Jiangsu Province, China.
 It is located in Kunshan, which is a county-level city under Suzhou.
 Kunshan Senior High School is in the downtown, right beside the only hill in Kunshan – Ma'an Hill, so it's rather easy to get there from every corner of the city.
 After the transformation of the campus in 2001, the campus now covers an area of 130 acres and has a construction area of over 86,000 square meters.

 History

 It was first established in 1946, with a history of 65 years.
 The first president is Chen Qike.
 At that time, it was named Dongfanghong Middle School.
 Later on, the school was renamed as Kunshan Senior High School.
 In 1980, it was listed as one of the key schools by the government of Jiangsu province.